pymmcore-plus/pymmcore-widgets/docs/widgets/ChannelWidget.md

 app.exec_()
 ```

-`ChannelWidget` used in combination with other widgets:
+In this example `ChannelWidget` is used in combination with other widgets:
 ```sh
 from typing import Optional